damessner/lingopeak/README.md

 - **🔄 Spaced Repetition** — background cron daemon scans for weak areas (<60% score, >3 days since review) and sends Socratic review prompts to the student's chat
 - **📝 Agentic Practice Worksheets** — Coach can silently generate a personalized practice worksheet via `<!--CREATE_PRACTICE:{}-->` tag, rendered as a clickable link in chat
 - **❓ Worksheet Help Drawer** — floating "Ask Coach" button on every worksheet opens a slide-over Socratic assistant pre-seeded with the current question
+- **📓 Coach Notes** — narrative observations written to SQLite via `<!--COACH_NOTE:{}-->` tags, building a longitudinal record of each student's progress, struggles, and confidence
+- **🎯 Goal Tracking** — students set personal learning goals in chat; Coach tracks progress and asks for confirmation before marking complete
+- **📉 Confidence Detection** — Coach monitors for hedging/uncertainty patterns and logs observations (max 1/day) without interrupting the flow
+- **📋 Session Summaries** — every 5th exchange, Coach writes a professional narrative summary as a coach note
+- **🚨 Teacher Handover** — if a student fails 3+ worksheets in a category within 14 days, Coach auto-generates a high-priority alert and notifies the teacher via MS Teams
+- **📬 Weekly Recap** — cron generates a friendly weekly progress summary in each student's chat, archives stale notes, and broadcasts a class summary to the teacher's Teams webhook
+- **🔒 Teacher Note Privacy** — teacher-authored observations are excluded from the AI prompt context to prevent sensitive information from leaking into chat
+- **🗑️ Note Archival** — `archiveAndKeepRecentHigh()` runs weekly to prevent prompt bloat while preserving critical observations
 - **💬 Persistent Chat History** — last 15 messages loaded on mount, conversation survives page reloads, full reset available
 - **🤖 AI Coach Label** — clearly marked as AI in the UI